-- 8.1 The application site lies within the built up area boundary, the Queenborough and Rushenden regeneration area (policy regen 2 of the Local Plan) and on land allocated for employment uses (policy A 1 of the Local Plan). - 8.2 Although the parcel of land subject to this application is an undeveloped greenfield site, it is clear that the allocation of the land for development, whilst also being located within the built up area boundary means that the principle of development is accepted.
+- 9.1 The application site lies within the built-up area boundary, the Queenborough and Rushenden regeneration area (policy regen 2 of the Local Plan) and on land allocated for employment uses (policy A 1 of the Local Plan). - 9.2 Although the parcel of land subject to this application is an undeveloped greenfield site, the allocation of the land for development, whilst also being located within the built-up area boundary means that the principle of development is accepted.